Why is Leadership Development Broken?

 Unfortunately, Tom Coughlin’s influence was anything but positive.

-Because there are 32 teams in the NFL, the NFL players on the Jacksonville Jaguars represent approximately 3 percent of the NFL.
-Yet, according to the NFL Players Association, 25 percent of all complaints filed by NFL players this past season came from the Jacksonville Jaguars.
+Because there are 32 teams in the NFL, the NFL players on the Jacksonville Jaguars represent approximately 3% of the NFL.
+Yet, according to the NFL Players Association, 25% of all complaints filed by NFL players this past season came from the Jacksonville Jaguars.

 This was so bad that the NFL Players Association publicly stated that they could not recommend that any football players play for the Jacksonville Jaguars, which promptly led to Tom Coughlin’s firing.
 He had all of the good intentions in the world, desiring to have a positive impact on a low-performing team.
 Yet, despite his good intentions and hard work, his influence was actually negative.